hks-epod/paydash/README.md

 ### Assets

-The [assets](assets) directory contains all the frontend stuff: JavaScript, stylesheets, images, fonts, robots.txt, favicon.ico, etc. The [web pack](tasks/webpack.js) [gulp process](gulpfile.js) watches this directory for file changes, and outputs everything to the [.build](.build) directory, which is [ignored by git](.gitignore) to prevent
+The [assets](assets) directory contains all the frontend stuff: JavaScript, stylesheets, images, fonts, robots.txt, favicon.ico, etc. The [web pack](tasks/webpack.js) [gulp process](gulpfile.js) watches this directory for file changes, and outputs everything to the [.build](.build) directory, which is [ignored by git](.gitignore) to prevent automated version control noise.

 - Web pack [assets/scripts/index.js](assets/scripts/index.js)